Definition and classification of the cardiomyopathies

 - Mayo Clinic College of Medicine

 Cardiomyopathies are diseases of heart muscle .
+A contemporary definition for cardiomyopathy is a myocardial disorder in which the heart muscle is structurally and functionally abnormal in the absence of coronary artery disease, hypertension, valvular disease, and congenital heart disease sufficient to explain the observed myocardial abnormality.
 Cardiomyopathies include a variety of myocardial disorders that manifest with various structural and functional phenotypes and are frequently genetic.
 Although some have defined cardiomyopathy to include myocardial disease caused by known cardiovascular causes (such as hypertension, ischemic heart disease, or valvular disease), current major society definitions of cardiomyopathy exclude heart disease secondary to such cardiovascular disorders.

 Definitions and classification systems for cardiomyopathies are described here.
 The individual disorders and the evaluation of the patient with heart failure or cardiomyopathy are discussed separately.
 (See "Determining the etiology and severity of heart failure or cardiomyopathy" and "Causes of dilated cardiomyopathy" and "Idiopathic restrictive cardiomyopathy" and "Arrhythmogenic right ventricular cardiomyopathy: Anatomy, histology, and clinical manifestations" and "Hypertrophic cardiomyopathy: Clinical manifestations, diagnosis, and evaluation".)